hzqst/MetaHookSv/README.md

 ## MetaHookSv (V3) new features compare to nagist's old metahook (V2)

-1. New and better capstone API to disassemble and analyze engine or client code.
+1. New and better capstone API to disassemble and analyze engine code, new API to reverse search the function begin.

 2. Blocking duplicate plugins (which may introduce infinite-recursive calling) from loading.